 Disabling a part of someone’s body

-John’s actions left a part of Melissa’s body (her ankle) disabled in a significant way for an extended period of time.
-Thus, he is guilty of PC 203 mayhem.11
+Example: John attacks Melissa, leaving her with a broken ankle requiring crutches for six months.
+Since John’s actions left a part of Melissa’s body (her ankle) disabled in a significant way for an extended period of time, he is guilty of PC 203 mayhem.11

 For purposes of California mayhem law, a disfiguring injury can be considered “permanent” even if it is possible for medical technology to repair it.12